rubbel/tux-crates/README.md

 Gestures:
 ============
-Hold and Pan: move player
+Move: Hold and Pan
-Doubletap: undo last move
+Undo move: Tap on playfield